-Nursery Expressive ARTS and Design Listen attentively, move to and talk aboutWatch and talk about dance and perform efs and celebrate special times in different way music, expressing their feelings and response ance art, expressing their feelings and respons gly matching the pitch and following the melo s. es.
+Nursery Expressive ARTS and Design Listen carefully to rhymes and songs, paying attention to how they sound.
+Recognise that people have different beliefs and celebrate special times in different ways.
+Listen attentively, move to and talk about music, expressing their feelings and responses.
+Watch and talk about dance and performance art, expressing their feelings and responses.
+Sing in a group or on their own, increasingly matching the pitch and following the melody.
+Explore and engage in music making and dance, performing solo or in groups.
 Autumn 2 Spring 2 Summer 2 Topic Exploring Sound Music and Movement Big Band Reception Knowledge and Skills introduced Children will explore how to use their voice and bodies to make sound.
 They will experiment with tempo and dynamics when playing instruments and identify sounds within the environment.
 Children will create simple actions to songs, learning how to move to a beat and express feelings and emotions.
 Children will learn about the four different groups of musical instruments.
 They will follow a beat using an untuned instrument and perform a practised song to a small audience Expressive Arts and Design Listen attentively, move to and talk about music, expressing their feelings and responses.
 Explore and engage in music making and dance, performing solo or in groups.
 Sing in a group or on their own, increasingly matching the pitch and following a melody.
 Explore and engage in music making and dance, performing solo or in groups.
 Sing a range of well-known nursery rhymes and songs.
-Perforn songs, rhymes, poems and stories with others and (when appropriate) try to move in time with music.
+Perform songs, rhymes, poems and stories with others and (when appropriate) try to move in time with music.